Baked Ziti

 - Ziti – You can also use penne if that’s what you have on hand!

-- Italian sausage – Want it spicy?
+- Ground Italian sausage – Want it spicy?
 Use hot Italian sausage.
 I use mild sausage because my kiddos are not into a lot of heat.

 - Diced onion – Yellow or white onions are best.

-- Minced garlic – In a pinch grab some garlic powder.
+- Minced garlic – In a pinch, grab some garlic powder.

-- Salt and pepper
+- Salt and black pepper – the perfect seasoning for every meal.

 - Ricotta – You can also substitute cottage cheese if you prefer.

-Cheese Filling: Combine the ricotta and Italian cheese blend in a mixing bowl.
+Combine the ricotta and Italian cheese blend in a mixing bowl.

 - Coat the pasta with one cup of the sauce and stir to combine.